breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 - Don't write nested code, it may seem clever at the moment, but it makes code hard to read and debug.
 - Use list comprehensions sparingly.

-## Low redability can get you fired
+## Low readability can get you fired

 Software developers are expected to produce high-quality code that is reliable, maintainable, and free of errors or bugs.